JamesChapmanNV/NFL_Database_App/docs/Final Report.md

 None

 #### Flags and Optional Arguments
-`-y or --year <year>` If a year is specified, the venues with the greatest number of home wins, their teams, and the number of wins in that season will be returned.
+##### `-y or --year <year>`
+	If a year is specified, the venues with the greatest number of home wins, their teams, and the number of wins in that season will be returned.
+##### `-S or --statistics`
+Get the average points scored for various stadium and field combinations

 #### Usage
 `> Venue` Returns all venues<br>
 `> Venue GEHA` Returns all venues with 'GEHA' in the name<br>
 `> Venue Field` Returns all venues with 'Field' in the name<br>
 `> Venue -y 2023` Returns venues with the greatest number of home wins in 2023<br>
+`> Venue -S` Returns the average points scored for combinations of grass/turf fields and indoor/outdoor stadiums<br>

 ### The Game Command
 The `Game` command is one of the more flexible and powerful commands in the program.
 It is used to retrieve all information related to a given game or games.
 A large number of flags and arguments can be given to the `Game` command to control it's execution.